List of Little Britain characters: Marjorie Dawes

 Marjorie Dawes is a woman who runs a branch of a weight loss group called 'Fat Fighters' (a group similar to real-life Weight Watchers), despite weighing approximately 15 stone 8½ pounds (99 kg) herself.
 She is notoriously rude and mean-spirited, especially towards the members of Fat Fighters, of whom she hypocritically makes fun for being fat.
-Her sketches featured guest appearances from Vanessa Feltz (who called her a "total cow") and Derek Martin in Series Two and Three respectively.
+Her sketches featured guest appearances from Vanessa Feltz (who called her a "total cow", prompting Marjorie to spit at her in rage) and Derek Martin in Series Two and Three respectively.
 The regular members include Pat, Paul, Tania (the oldest member of the group), several unnamed members and an Indian woman named Meera.
 In Series 2, Pat and Paul start a relationship and the two get married.
 It is also implied in a Series 1 episode that Marjorie had had a brief sexual encounter with Paul, after which she berates him for it.